-8 Ways to Find Renters On Your Own
+Find Renters on Your Own

 1. Use ‘For Rent’ Signs

-A sign can be placed in a window of the property, in the yard, and/or on strategic corners near the address.
-Be aware though that any of those placements may be governed by local or community ordinance, so make sure you research restrictions for sign placement.
+As simple and old school as this sounds, using a “For Rent” sign is still a good way to find prospective tenants.
+You can place a sign in a window of the property, in the yard, and/or on strategic corners near the address.
+Be aware though that placements may be governed by local or community ordinance, so make sure you research restrictions for sign placement.

-Today, posting property listings online is undoubtedly one of the best ways to reach potential tenants, and Craigslist tops the list of online resources that people use.
+Posting property listings online is undoubtedly one of the best ways to reach potential tenants, and Craigslist tops the list of online resources that people use.
 Posting rentals to Craigslist is free, and you can list both apartments and rental houses on the site.

 3. Advertise on Rental Websites